 Inhalation – If you inhale sulfuric acid aerosols, seek fresh air and medical attention immediately.

 Proper Sulfuric Acid Storage and Disposal

 Sulfuric acid or products that contain concentrated sulfuric acid should be stored in a cool, dry area away from direct sunlight and heat sources.
 Sulfuric acid should not be stored indoors in large quantities, to prevent the possible accumulation of vapors.
 Product containers should be regularly examined by professional MSDS experts for signs of damage or leaks.

 Whether you’re cleaning your drains at home or working with any concentration of this chemical at work, proper sulfuric acid safety is extremely important.
-For more information about sulfuric acid, safety, and disposal, search our database of MSDS information.
+For more information about sulfuric acid, safety, and disposal, search our database of SDS information.

 Looking for calcium chloride hazard and safety information?
 Visit our VelocityEHS SDS Search page to quickly access safety data sheets (SDS) for the chemicals in your workplace.
 While you’re there, check out the Chemical Management capabilities of our Safety Solution, part of the VelocityEHS Accelerate® Platform.
 Our Chemical Management software capabilities will help you simplify the management of hazardous chemicals in your workplace including employee right-to-know access to SDSs from any mobile device, detailed workplace chemical inventory tracking, container labeling, and OSHA/EPA regulatory reporting, and much more!

 Request a Demo today to see how easy GHS/HazCom compliance can be!